WEHI-Education/Workshop-IntroToHPC-Slurm/episodes/05-slurm.md

 ::::::::::::::::::::::::::::::::::::: objectives

 - Explain what is a scheduler
-- Explain how does Milton SLURM works
+- Explain how Milton's Slurm works
 - Identify the essential options to set for a job